 - Havanese: The Havanese originated in Cuba, coming over from Spain in the 18th century.
 They don’t get more than 11.5 inches tall, and they have a weather-proof hair coat that requires daily grooming.
-Natural “hams,” these dogs provide hours of entertainment.
+Natural “hams,” these dogs provide hours of entertainment, and they are easy to train.
 They’ll even learn how to swim if you’re up to the task!

 - Bichon Frise: The Bichon was a regular performer, entertaining royals and circus-goers alike.
 When they’re not putting on a show, they have a quiet demeanor.
 If you have allergies, their fluffy white coat doesn’t shed (pretty cool if you don’t have allergies!).

 - Boston Terrier: Ever seen a Boston’s naturally big grin?
 This small breed has a clown’s personality.
 They love to make you laugh.
 As sweet as Boston cream pie, be prepared to withstand the gassy nature that comes with this dog’s brachycephalic face.

 Looking for a regal Pekingese to lounge on your couch?

 How about a Miniature Pinscher to patrol the fence of your yard?

 No matter your dream, there is are small dogs out there waiting for you.
 With a little research, a tiny bit of picture perusing, and a small amount of planning, you can easily find the best furry friend for your lifestyle.